wavefrontHQ/docs/pages/doc/webhooks_alert_notification.md

       </thead>
       <tr>
         <td><strong>HTML Format</strong> </td>
-        <td>Specifies whether to interpret the message body as HTML or plain text.
-When checked (the default), messages are interpreted as HTML.   </td>
+        <td>Specifies whether the email platform should interpret the message body as HTML or plain text.
+When checked (the default), messages are interpreted as HTML.
+It is your responsibility to coordinate this setting with the chosen <strong>Body Template</strong> option.  </td>
       </tr>
       <tr>
         <td><strong>Email Address List</strong> </td>